 These onions were bought from the supermarket, where they were actually labelled as pickling onions and are of the type likely to be found in British fish and chip shops.
-If you are in doubt which types of onions available to you are suitable for pickling, ask in the store for advice.
+If you are in doubt about which types of onions available to you are suitable for pickling, ask the store for advice.

 Step 1: Peel and Salt the Onions

 It is important when peeling onions for pickling that you remove as little of the flesh of the onions as possible.